 In March 2005, the FASB issued FIN 47.
 This interpretation clarifies that the term conditional asset retirement obligations, as used in FASB Statement No. 143, refers to a legal obligation to perform an asset retirement activity in which the timing or method of settlement, or both, are conditional on a future event that may or may not be within the control of the entity.
-An entity must recognize a liability for the fair value of a conditional asset retirement, determined that we have a legal obligation to properly dispose of asbestos-containing materials, and recorded a \$5 million liability at December 31, 2005, for the fair value of this obligation.
+An entity must recognize a liability for the fair value of a conditional asset retirement obligation if the fair value of the liability can be reasonably estimated.
+We assessed the impact of the interpretation on our financial statements, determined that we have a legal obligation to properly dispose of asbestos-containing materials, and recorded a \$5 million liability at December 31, 2005, for the fair value of this obligation.